Setting Out Our Definitions & Principles

 Lived experience is expertise

 Community members know their environments – the challenges, strengths, and types of solutions that work best for them.
 Lived experience comes from collecting observations and putting them in context just like other ways of knowing.
 It is a validated way of knowledge acquisition, and provides critical data that cannot be ignored.
 It is an immensely powerful source of knowledge and the search for solutions to pressing problems alongside scientific research, and must be recognized as such.
-Therefore, lived experience shapes analysis of impacts and effects.
-Lived experience is present in all of our science, analysis, research, publications, media.
+Lived experience shapes analysis of impacts and effects.
+Lived experience is present in all of our science, analysis, research, publications, and media.

 Research to Action